geoflows/D-Claw/README.md

 ```
 to get the local .m-files in the output's parent directory, myapplication/, to the top of your path (*ie.* Matlab will add the absolute path for ../ to the top of your path).

+NOTE: you could alternatively place your local m-files in the output directory...but this is not recommended if you want your local m-files to be part of a repository, as the output directory is best ignored by git, as it is with the applications in the [geoflows/dclaw-apps](https://github.com/geoflows/dclaw-apps).

 #### python

 Python can alternatively be used to produce mapview 2d plots, using setplot.py and matplotlib.
 See [clawpack.org](http://www.clawpack.org) and [github/clawpack/visclaw](https://gihub.com/clawpack/visclaw) for more information about plotting with python.
 Note that Clawpack's v5.x python libraries may not be compatible with D-Claw v4.x output.